akka/akka/docs/src/main/paradox/java/http/routing-dsl/directives/file-and-resource-directives/listDirectoryContents.md

 ## Description

 Completes GET requests with a unified listing of the contents of all given directories.
-The actual rendering of the directory contents is performed by the in-scope `Marshaller[DirectoryListing]`.
+The actual rendering of the directory contents is performed by the in-scope @unidoc[Marshaller[DirectoryListing]].

 To just serve files use @ref[getFromDirectory](getFromDirectory.md).